Your Guide to Parking Lot Lighting Requirements

 Dark-Sky Compliance:

-In an effort to combat light pollution and preserve the beauty of the night sky, some areas have implemented dark-sky ordinances.
-These guidelines encourage responsible lighting practices that minimize light trespass and upward light pollution.
-If you live in an area with dark-sky regulations, choosing fixtures that comply with these ordinances is essential.
-Look for fixtures with full cut-off designs that direct light downwards where it’s needed, preventing it from spilling over onto neighboring properties or obscuring the stars.
-Following dark-sky guidelines demonstrates your commitment to environmental responsibility and helps protect the nighttime environment for everyone.
+Some counties/cities have dark-sky ordinances in place to preserve the beauty of the night sky and reduce light pollution.
+These guidelines offer responsible lighting practices by minimizing light trespass and upward light pollution.
+If you live in an area with dark-sky regulations, then it is very important to choose fixtures that are compliant with such ordinances.
+Seek out those with full cut-off designs—directing light where it is needed, downward—and avoiding spillage onto neighboring properties or obscuring the stars.
+By following dark-sky guidelines, you show your concern for environmental responsibility and ensure protection of the nighttime environment for everyone.

 Height of Installation

-Most communities have regulations regarding the highest point at which parking lot lights can be mounted.
-Generally speaking, the maximum mounting height is between 8′ and 20′, with certain industrial facilities making an exemption.
-There may be a height restriction even for the cement pole mount/pedestal for the light pole, and naturally, the height is measured from the parking lot’s surface rather than the top of the pole mount.
+Most municipalities have ordinances specifying the maximum mounting height for parking lot lights.
+Typically, the maximum mounting height is between 8′ and 20′, although some industrial sites have an exception.
+There could be an overall height limit even for the cement pole mount/pedestal for the light pole, and of course, the height is measured from the surface of the parking lot, not from the top of the pole mount.

 Complete Cut Off